undergroundwires/CEH-in-bullet-points/chapters/06-system-hacking/hiding-files.md

   - Downloads other malware on an infected machine from a P2P botnet.
 - **Necurs**
   - Infector and rootkit with worlds largest P2P botnet
-  - Distributes many malwares, including [Locky](https://en.wikipedia.org/wiki/Locky) ransomware.
+  - Distributes many malware, including [Locky](https://en.wikipedia.org/wiki/Locky) ransomware.
   - [Taken down](https://blogs.microsoft.com/on-the-issues/2020/03/10/necurs-botnet-cyber-crime-disrupt/) by Microsoft and its partners in 2019
 - **Grayfish**
   - Developed by Equation Group that's considered to be part of the NSA.

 ### Bootkit

-- Kernel-mode rootkit that runs everytime computer runs
+- Kernel-mode rootkit that runs every time computer runs
 - Can bypass code signing (kernel-level) in Windows by attaching itself to the master boot record (MBR) of a hard drive
   - Then the rootkit is able to modify boot sequences and other options
   - Allows rootkit to be loaded before the Windows kernel is loaded